- Start Prepping

 It’s an old-school type of a camping tent heater, and though it had worked great before, its major drawback is the ventilation.

-There are many other Mr. Buddy tent heaters out there, equally as good as this one, but this model is the best tent heater for small and medium-sized tents.
+This model is the best tent heater for small and medium-sized tents.

 This tent heater is the smallest and the most compact tent heater that’s ever been invented.
-It’s perfectly designed for outdoor use and can be adjusted up to 2,890 BTU, which is best for personal use.
+It’s perfectly designed for outdoor use and can be adjusted up to 2,890 Btu, which is best for personal use.

-So pay close attention when you pick this tent heater.
+Always pay close attention when you pick this tent heater.

 This tent heater is more expensive than the Mr. Buddy models, but it does offer everything you need in a tent heater.
-Its heat output is adjustable from 3,200 to 6,000 BTU, which is enough for 200 square feet of space.
+Its heat output is adjustable from 3,200 to 6,000 Btu, which is enough for 200 square feet of space.